eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 So I envisioned a web page with the following steps:

 1. Type your username and open the starting API link (`/${username}/?__a=1`)
-2. Copy JavaScript code (with all functions) into instagram.com console
+2. Copy JavaScript code (with all functions) into the instagram.com console
 3. Run function to get all followers and followings
 4. Paste data into my web page
-5. Choose which subset to view, for example _followings that don't follow me back_, or all
+5. Choose which subset to view, for example, _followings that don't follow me back_, or all
-6. For more details per account, select/unselect accounts (and see time estimate)
+6. For more details per account, select/unselect accounts (and see a time estimate)
 7. Run function to get more details for the selected accounts
-8. Paste data into my web page to view table
+8. Paste data into my web page to view a table

-You can see the end result [here](https://eusebius.tech/projects/instagram-lists/).
+You can see the result [here](https://eusebius.tech/projects/instagram-lists/).
 I explain at the start that we need a modern desktop browser and how Safari users can enable developer tools.
 Each block of code to be copied has a "Copy" button.

 There are 2 tables.
 The first is after getting basic details about all followings and followers.
 The second is after getting more details about a selection of these.
-Since the second part with more details is time consuming, it's labelled as optional.
+Since the second part with more details is time-consuming, it's labelled as optional.
-The first column of the first table has checkboxes that allow selecting accounts to get more details on.
+The first column of the first table has checkboxes that allow selecting accounts for which to get more details on.
-Below the first table there is an estimate of the time needed to get more details for the selected accounts.
+Below the first table, there is an estimate of the time needed to get more details for the selected accounts.

 Finally, I end with a "Clear this page" button because certain fields are stored in the browser tab's [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
 This is done so the tables persist per tab after refreshing.